BetterMuSeek

 PRS SE Hollowbody II Electric Guitar

 The PRS SE Hollowbody II Electric Guitar blends the warm resonance of a full hollowbody with the rock-solid stability and clarity of a semi-hollow design.
-What sets it apart is its unique construction: instead of a traditional center block running from top to bottom, it features only a small block anchoring the bridge.
+Its unique construction sets it apart: instead of a traditional center block running from top to bottom, it features only a tiny block anchoring the bridge.

 This offers an unparalleled tonal range, combining the deep warmth one would expect from a hollow body with the articulate sustain more common to solid bodies.

 The premium ebony fingerboard is as smooth as glass and features PRS’s iconic bird inlays.
-In essence, the PRS SE Hollowbody II is a comfortable, thin-profile guitar that captures the best of both hollow and solid body worlds.
+The PRS SE Hollowbody II is a comfortable, thin-profile guitar that captures the best of both hollow and solid body worlds.

 Specification